Giffnock: McIntosh 0-6-0T no 56263 shunting the down yard at Giffnock on a grey 26 March 1952.

 Thornaby Shed: A line of mainly Q6 0-8-0 locomotives in the yard at Thornaby in March 1961.
 63370 had arrived at its new home in June 1958 from Newport (Teesside), one of the four old steam sheds in the area replaced by the new 51L.

 Thornaby MPD: J27 0-6-0 no 65853 et al lined up at 51L Thornaby on 26 March 1961.
-Britain's last purpose-built steam shed had opened on a 70 acre site here 3 years earlier as a replacement for the old sheds at Stockton, Haverton Hill, Newport and Middlesbrough.
+Britain's last purpose-built steam shed had opened on a 70 acre site here some 3 years earlier as a replacement for the old sheds at Stockton, Haverton Hill, Newport and Middlesbrough.
 The shed closed to steam in December 1964, some six and a half years after opening.
-Thornaby closed completely in 2009.
+Thornaby closed completely during 2009.

 Blaydon Shed: K1 2-6-0 no 62022 stands alongside 52C Blaydon Shed on 26 March 1961.

 Tyne Dock: BR Standard class 9F no 92066, one of the batch of powerful 2-10-0s allocated to Tyne Dock shed specifically to handle the gruelling Tyne Dock - Consett iron ore trains.
 The locomotive is seen on its home shed in March 1961 displaying a 52H shed plate.
 All 10 of the Tyne Dock 9Fs were fitted with Westinghouse pumps (on the other side of the locomotive) required to operate the pneumatic discharge doors on the iron ore hoppers.
-[See image 24029]
+See image []

 Heaton Shed: Locomotives stabled over the weekend in the shed yard at Heaton (52B) on an overcast Sunday 26 March 1961.
 The coaling stage is visible in the right background.
 The lineup includes Gresley K3 2-6-0 no 61854, a visitor from Tweedmouth (52D).